FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 The first step was create a listening server.
 Successively every packet-request available stand for one steps.
 In this way we were sure that when we pass one step, the latter did not have bugs.

+**Client**
+We proceeded step by stepin this project, initially we created the client that communicated with the server.
+Later we took care of the accesses or logins and new registrations, in the end we worked on the graphic part in order to facilitate the end user.

 ### 2.4	Tools

 *	Programming Language – Python